 Written March 26, 2016

-Often people ask me for advice on how to learn Python for data analyis.
+Sometimes people ask me for advice on how to learn Python for data analyis.
 I also proffer advice to people who probably don't care.
 Either way, I usually end up forwarding them an email that I first composed for Steven Pampreen.
 This post is a slight improvement on that email.

 This is a two step process.
 One, learn python.
 Two, learn numpy, matplotlib and pandas, three of the most important libraries for doing data analysis with Python.

 They have rearranged things a bit since I took these courses.
 It use to be the second course was an add-on to the first, teaching you object oriented features, but now I am not so sure how it is setup.

 If you want more to help you memorize things, codecademy is a little more brainless/interactive.
 I have not used this too much but I feel it may help you memorize syntax faster at the expense of understanding.

 Learn the Libraries